-Beginning in late January and continuing through April, directors of undergraduate studies (DUSs) in various departments will hold major information events for first-year students.
+Beginning in February and continuing through April, Directors of Undergraduate Studies (DUSs) in various departments will hold major information events for first-year students.
 These events are a valuable tool for:

 In some instances, a department requires future majors to attend a spring information session because students are required to complete documentation there in order to be able to register for courses for the fall semester that are restricted to majors.
-Failure to attend these meetings will cause problems with your fall schedule in your sophomore year if your major requires one.
+Failure to attend these meetings may cause difficulties when registering for fall semester courses.

 Financial Aid Update

 All families seeking financial assistance for the 2021/2022 academic year are reminded of the importance of filing the 2021/2022 Renewal Free Application for Federal Student Aid (Renewal FAFSA) and the CSS PROFILE Application by April 15, 2021.
 The timely completion of the application process is your key to applying for state, federal, and/or institutional aid, including grants, scholarships, loans, and work.
 Applications are available in the Office of Financial Aid and online.
 Please contact the Office of Financial Aid directly with any questions related to Notre Dame’s financial aid application process.